Lane Sutton: History

 Since May 2010, Lane has been a public speaker about the world of social media, marketing, youth, privacy, and reaching the younger generation.
-Lane has also been a strong advocate for privacy to promote the dangers of oversharing and the importance of maintaining a positive reputation online.
-He has lectured before large audiences of both students and adults across the United States.
+Lane has also been an advocate for privacy to promote the dangers of oversharing and the importance of maintaining a positive reputation online.

-At the age of 11, Lane created a website, Kid Critic to feature reviews by a kid, for kids and families about movies, books, activities, products, all from a youth perspective.
-The website encouraged kids to have a place to find interests as kids.
+At the age of 11, Lane created a website, Kid Critic to publish reviews for children and families about movies, books, activities, products, all from a youth perspective.

 Sutton attended and spoke at the 2012 SXSW Interactive.
 In September 2013, Lane spoke at the TEDxRedmond conference.

-In 2015 Sutton graduated from Framingham High School.
+In 2015, Sutton graduated from Framingham High School.